 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS 10D and the Canon EOS Rebel T5i?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 10D vs T5i

-The side-by-side display below illustrates the physical size and weight of the Canon 10D and the Canon T5i.
+The physical size and weight of the Canon 10D and the Canon T5i are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 10D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T5i is notably smaller (17 percent) than the Canon 10D.
 Moreover, the T5i is markedly lighter (32 percent) than the 10D.
 In this context, it is worth noting that neither the 10D nor the T5i are weather-sealed.